 (Click the banner below to be directed to my affiliate link for WPengine, and get 3 months free with the annual plan.)

 Why I use WPengine instead

 They are the absolute BEST hosting site I could ask for.
-Their costumer service is fast and responsive, with kind people who actually help you fix your problems.
+Their customer service is fast and responsive, with kind people who actually help you fix your problems.
 There really aren’t any problems though, because there is NO coding involved anymore.
-No trying to optimize my site all by my self.
+Not trying to optimize my site all by myself.

 PLUS you get Genesis for free, along with a ton of Genesis themes that you would otherwise have to pay for.

 I pay a lot more for WPengine than I did with Bluehost, but I’m no longer in tears once a week.
 My site runs fast, loads quickly on mobile, and has NEVER crashed since I switched.